 These resources help to teach students about the science of earthquakes.

-Students can learn how to build an earthquake-proof structure.
+Learn how to build an earthquake-proof structure.

 These resources help to teach students about the science of floods.

-AFP has a video explaining floods and the damage they can cause.
+Watch this video explaining floods and the damage they can cause.